napari/bermuda/README.md

 ## Usage

-Currently pacgage export only one function `triangulate_path_edge` which takes a list of points and returns a list of triangles.
+Currently, this package export only one function `triangulate_path_edge` which takes a list of points and returns a list of triangles.

 code works only with float32 points.